What Is An Eyebrow Lift?

 The position and contour of the eyebrow changes with age.
 Genetics, gravity, loss of skin elasticity, fat deflation, and activity of muscles around the eyebrow affect eyebrow position and contour.
 The position and contour of the eyebrows are important in facial appearance and expressions.
 A low eyebrow may relate “anger” and an unusually high eyebrow may send signal of being surprised.
 Hence, a forehead or brow lift needs to achieve a more natural youthful eyebrow and eye appearance.
 It can also help address excess or wrinkled forehead skin and furrows.

-Brow lifting is often combined with eyelid surgery and other facial procedures.
+Brow lifting is often combined with eyelid surgery and other cosmetic facial procedures.
 It can be combined with upper blepharoplasty to address heavy “droopy” upper eyelids.
-Dr. Taban has authored a textbook chapter entitled “Brow Lift”, discussing various brow lifting techniques.
+Dr. Taban in Los Angeles has authored a textbook chapter entitled “Brow Lift”, discussing various brow lifting techniques where you can learn how to reduce droopy eyebrows and other anti-aging procedures.

 Endoscopic Forehead Lift